OyaleSalami/Rooms/README.md

 # Rooms
-A Client/Server Networking library for games
+A Client/Server Networking Library primarily for making multiplayer games.

-<h5>Client</h5>
+## Client
-The Client part of the library is written in C# and it compiles to a dll file. <br>
+* The Client part of the library is written in C# and it compiles to a dll file.
-It doesn't have any .Net version specific methods.

-<h5>Server</h5>
+* It is not tied to a specific .NET version specific.
+* You will have to compile it yourself to target specific .NET versions or different architectures.
+* It also has XML Comments, so make sure to include the dll and XML files into your projects.

+## Server
-The Server is written in C++ (Winsock 2) and it compiles to an executable.
+* The Server is written in C++ (Winsock 2) and it compiles to an executable.